On D-cap-Modules of Finite Length on Rigid Analytic Spaces: Recollection on Hilbert Polynomials

-Note that the Hilbert function \(h_I\) and the Hilbert polynomial \(p_I\) associated to an ideal \(I\le F[t_1,\dots,t_m]\) satisfy \autorefparts{Proposition:Numerical_Functions}{Proposition:Itemizea}{Proposition:Numerical_Functions:Polynomial}.
+Note that the Hilbert function \(h_{M,\cF_\bullet}\) and the Hilbert polynomial \(p_{M,\cF_\bullet}\) satisfy \autorefparts{Proposition:Numerical_Functions}{Proposition:Itemizea}{Proposition:Numerical_Functions:Polynomial}.
 Thus, by \autorefparts{Proposition:Numerical_Functions}{Proposition:Itemizea}{Proposition:Numerical_Functions:Polynomial_Form} we can write

-as polynomials are determined by their values for \(i\gg0\).
-Now \autorefparts{Proposition:Numerical_Functions}{Proposition:Itemizeb}{Proposition:Numerical_Functions:Nonnegative_Coefficients} shows that \(a_0,\dots,a_d\in\bN_0\).
+as rational polynomials are determined by their values for \(i\gg0\).
+Now \autorefparts{Proposition:Numerical_Functions}{Proposition:Itemizeb}{Proposition:Numerical_Functions:Nonnegative_Coefficients} shows that \(a_d\in\bN_0\).